kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 ### Alternative 2: Expose /scale directly on DisaggregatedSet

 Add the `/scale` subresource to `DisaggregatedSet` itself.
+With [KEP-846](/keps/846-disaggregatedset-slices) adding `spec.slices` — a single integer that replicates the whole role topology — a `/scale` on the DS whose `specpath` maps to `spec.slices` is mechanically valid: HPA writes N, the controller creates N slice copies, done.

-**Rejected because**: `/scale` is single-valued (`spec.replicas`, `status.replicas`, `status.selector`).
-A DisaggregatedSet manages 2–10 roles.
-There is no coherent way for a single scale value to describe "prefill=5, decode=3" or for a single selector to match pods across multiple LWS revisions.
-Extending the scale subresource semantics is far beyond the scope of this KEP and would fork from standard HPA behavior.
+**Rejected because**: that's **slice-count autoscaling** (add whole racks/copies when overall load grows), not the **per-role autoscaling** KEP-849 addresses (grow prefill independently of decode when prefill hits a bottleneck).
+They're complementary features, not alternatives, and per-role scaling is what disaggregated inference deployments actually need in practice — prefill and decode have different bottlenecks (compute-bound vs memory-bandwidth-bound), so a single slice-count knob can't respond to a load change that only affects one role.
+A slice-count `/scale` on the DS could ship in a future KEP alongside per-role autoscaling; it does not replace it.

 ### Alternative 3: Embed scaling config inline in DisaggregatedRoleSpec